kupad95/cpp-practice/README.md

 ## 3. Poker 5-card draw
 A more complex game to practice defining multiple classes, methods, constructors and managing a gamestate.
 Based on standard 5-card draw Poker rules.

+## 4. Cypher
+A program to practice string manipulation and working with key-value pairs by implementing a simple half-reversed alphabet cypher.